SreeSus-1/AI_Project/README.md

 **Program Output**:
 After running the program, it will display the following information:

- Randomly picked population size and generations
+ 1. Randomly picked population size and generations

- Final optimized feature vector accuracy on the validation dataset.
+ 2. Final optimized feature vector accuracy on the validation dataset.

- Number of qualified feature vectors.
+ 3. Number of qualified feature vectors.

- A line graph showing the fitness score over generations.
+ 4. A line graph showing the fitness score over generations.

+**OUR CODE OUTPUT:**

 Population Size: 56